-From 29 March 2020, all overseas travellers were required to undertake 14 days of supervised quarantine in a designated hotel or accommodation facility, managed by NSW Police.
+Since 29 March 2020, all overseas travellers have been required to undertake 14 days of supervised quarantine, managed by NSW Police, in a designated hotel or accommodation facility.
 From 7 August to 23 November 2020, travellers from Victoria were also required to undertake quarantine.
-After disembarking and throughout their quarantine, people undergo health screening and are provided with COVID-19 tests.
-From 4 February 2021, travellers who completed quarantine were provided with a voluntary follow-up test on the second day after their return to the community.
+After arrival and throughout their quarantine, people undergo health screening and are tested for COVID-19.

-People who receive positive test results are admitted to SHA or transferred to hospitals.
-SHA provides clinical, welfare and health services for people arriving in NSW and those who are required to self-isolate in the community and need assistance to do so safely.
+Those who test positive or require care and treatment are admitted to SHA or transferred to hospital.
+People in the community who are required to self-isolate and need assistance to do so safely, may also be admitted to SHA.
+Most people admitted to SHA have not tested positive for COVID-19.
 Requests for exemptions to hotel quarantine are considered on a case-by-case basis and may be granted on medical, health or compassionate grounds, or if the traveller is transiting to another international destination.

-^{} Urgent test provided anytime from Day 1 to 14.
+$^{\star}$ Urgent test provided any time from Day 0 to 14.
 Reasons include showing symptoms, feeling unwell or applying for an exemption.